-Figure 16b.
-Fast Read Instruction (QPI Mode)
+Figure 17.
+Fast Read with 4-Byte Address Instruction (SPI Mode only)

-8.2.8 Fast Read Dual Output (3Bh)
+8.2.14 Fast Read Dual Output (3Bh)

-The Fast Read Dual Output (3Bh) instruction is similar to the standard Fast Read (0Bh) instruction except that data is output on two pins; IO_0 and IO_1 .
+The Fast Read Dual Output (3Bh) instruction is similar to the standard Fast Read (0Bh) instruction except that data is output on two pins; $IO_0$ and $IO_1$ .
 This allows data to be transferred at twice the rate of standard SPI devices.
 The Fast Read Dual Output instruction is ideal for quickly downloading code from Flash to RAM upon power-up or for applications that cache code-segments to RAM for execution.

 Similar to the Fast Read instruction, the Fast Read Dual Output instruction can operate at the highest possible frequency of FR (see AC Electrical Characteristics).
-This is accomplished by adding eight "dummy" clocks after the 24-bit address as shown in Figure 18.
+This is accomplished by adding eight "dummy" clocks after the 24/32-bit address as shown in Figure 18.
 The dummy clocks allow the device's internal circuits additional time for setting up the initial address.
 The input data during the dummy clocks is "don't care".
-However, the IO_0 pin should be high-impedance prior to the falling edge of the first data out clock.
+However, the $IO_0$ pin should be high-impedance prior to the falling edge of the first data out clock.